How Much Does a Garage Door Cost? (2025 Guide)

 Ad Disclaimer

-*Cost data in this article was averaged from multiple sources, including Home Advisor, Angi, and Remodeling Magazine.
+Note: We determined cost data for this article by averaging estimates from multiple sources, including Home Advisor, Angi, and The Home Depot.

 Average Garage Door Cost